techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

 ## Conclusion

-In this quick tutorial, we've seen many tricks to add styling and theming to your Ionic 4 application.
+In this quick tutorial, we've seen many tricks to add styling and theming to your Ionic 5 toolbar and menu components and how to change your default theme colors.